 A defendant may also be subject to a punitive award under paragraph (2) for consciously and flagrantly disregarding the rights of others.
 Although this test does not use an explicit term, such as "malicious," to describe the malevolent element required, the fact that the actor "just does not give a damn" about the consequences to others embodies the same type of dereliction that is found in the terms commonly used to describe the necessary scienter to support an award of punitive damages.
-Thus, the trier of fact may find that a punitive award may be justified for a drunken driver because the individual consciously and flagrantly disregarded the rights of others, even though there was no malice or deceit involved.
+Thus, the trier of fact may find that a punitive award is justified for a drunken driver because the individual consciously and flagrantly disregarded the rights of others, even though there was no specific malice involved.

 Paragraph (3) also imposes a requirement that the trier of fact find that the goals of punishment and deterrence would be served by imposing an award of punitive damages on the defendant.
 This requirement emphasizes the point that a claimant has no right under common law to punitive damages even if the trier of fact were to find in favor of the claimant on the elements embodied under paragraphs (1) and (2).
 The decision regarding the issue of whether punitive damages should be awarded is solely within the discretion of the trier of fact, unless there is a statutory basis providing otherwise.
+The requirement that an award be "necessary" to punish or deter provides an objective standard for review of punitive awards.
+Juries and courts must consider whether punishments otherwise inflicted on a defendant are sufficient.
+In addition, the amount of the award must be measured by its necessity to punish and deter.
+In fact, the United States Supreme Court decision in BMW of North America, Inc. v.
+Gore, supra, appears to require such consideration.
+The claimant bears the burden on these requirements.

 The injury that is referred to in paragraph (2) may be that suffered by the claimant alone or may include injury that is also caused to others, whether or not they are claimants in the case subjudice.
-For example, if an insurer is shown to have engaged in a pattern or practice of defrauding insureds of a relatively small amount of money in each of a number of claims but the aggregate of these amounts is large, the jury is entitled to consider the aggregate harm in deciding whether punitive damages should be awarded to any particular claimant that brought the action, even if the harm to the claimant is rather small.
-Thus, a jury could conclude that punitive damages should be assessed because the insurer knew that it was causing harm, the insurer acted with a bad motive, and it would serve one or more of the purposes of punitive damages to impose such a sanction on the insurer.
+For example, if a defendant is shown to have engaged in a pattern or practice of defrauding thousands of customers of a relatively small amount of money in each of a number of transactions but the aggregate of these amounts is large, the jury is entitled to consider the aggregate harm in deciding whether punitive damages should be awarded to any particular claimant that brought the action, even if the harm to the claimant is rather small.
+Thus, a jury could conclude that punitive damages should be assessed because the defendant knew that it was causing harm, the defendant acted with a bad motive, and it would serve one or more of the purposes of punitive damages to impose such a sanction on the defendant.
 Since the award is to punish or deter, and not to compensate the claimant, it matters not that the claimant receives an award that is far in excess of the actual injury.
 However, there may be a problem of an unfairly duplicative award if another claimant subsequently seeks a punitive award against the defendant based on the same act or course of conduct that gave rise to the first award.
 The problem of unfairly duplicative awards is addressed in Section 10.
+As long as the underlying conduct is unlawful in other States, or has a sufficient impact on the enacting State, this provision does not conflict with the decision in BMW of North America, Inc. v.
+Gore, supra.